 Difference Between Shipping and Delivery – A Comparison

-Since the inception of eCommerce and its gradual boom, the terms ‘shipping’ and ‘delivery’ have become often been used interchangeably.
+Since the inception of eCommerce and its gradual boom, the terms ‘shipping’ and ‘delivery’ have become often been used synonymously.
 Nowadays, items for which you had to walk up to the store can be ordered online in a few clicks.
 In fact, the concept of eCommerce has opened up a new dimension when it comes to marketing and sales for both customers and sellers.

 A major difference is the size of the shipment and the package.
 For example, smaller items, such as shoes, clothes, gadgets, small appliances and so on fall under the category of shipping.
 These items can be packaged and sent to the customer through a postal or courier service.

 On the other hand, large items, such as big appliances, furniture and so on that require installation are categorized under delivery.
 In this case, a delivery person needs to come and deliver it to you.
 They just cannot be mailed through a postal service.

 The second difference may be a bit confusing.
 In this context, the term shipped can be considered synonymous with the word dispatched.
 Originally the word dispatched was used more frequently but nowadays they have been replaced with the term ‘shipped’.

 In this case, the term shipping basically denotes that the order (irrespective of the size) will leave the warehouse of the supplier.
 So, the shipping date denotes the date on which the order is dispatched from the warehouse of the supplier.
 In this case, the delivery date is the date when the order, after it is shipped, is delivered to the customer’s doorstep.
 In most cases, the delivery depends on a range of factors and unforeseen circumstances and so the vendor always provides a tentative date.